 Enhanced security - Single-tenancy delivers true data isolation resulting in maximum privacy and enhanced security.
 The possibility of data leakage between tenants, whether accidentally or through sabotage, is removed making this architecture a popular choice for large enterprises.
 To increase security, customers can implement a firewall at any layer to protect data.
 For example, the identity provider APIs can be located behind a firewall while the OAuth login system resides in the public facing network.

 Regulatory compliance - Enforcing regulatory requirements is easier due to complete control of the environment.
-If your company policy does not allow data to be transmitted outside of your country (i.e. German Data Regulations or GDPR regulations) a multi-tenant solution needs to be specifically designed for this.
+If your company policy does not allow data to be transmitted outside of your country (i.e. General Data Regulations or GDPR regulations) a multi-tenant solution needs to be specifically designed for this.
 A single-tenant solution makes this as simple as installing the software on a server in Germany.
 Similarly, compliance with regulations such as PCI, HIPAA and SOC2 is simplified because data is secured, encrypted and protected separately for each tenant.

 Customization - With a single-tenant architecture, the software environment can be customized to meet customer’s business needs; robust plugins can be installed to maximize personalization without limitation.